simp/pupmod-simp-simplib/REFERENCE.md

 #### `simplib::dlookup(String[1] $define_id, String[1] $param, String[1] $resource_title, Optional[Any] $options)`

-The literal unique identifier of the defined type resource ('mydef::global' in the examples)
+The literal unique identifier of the defined type resource ('mydef::specific' in the examples)

 Returns: `Any` The discovered data from Hiera